-This draft technical memorandum is structured to describe data and simulation elements, as stipulated in the task B2 scope.
-Each element is divided into sub-elements based on the B2 scope.
+This technical memorandum is structured to describe data and simulation elements, as stipulated in the work order scope (SJRWMD, 2023a, 2023b).
+Each element is divided into sub-elements.
 I offer comments in each sub-element.
 For ease of subsequent reference, comments are numbered across elements, and across sub-elements, such that each comment in this peer review has a unique number.